PayString/rfcs/src/spec/payid-protocol.md

       optional string tag
     }

-      * address: The value of `address` field contains the on-ledger address corresponding ot this owner.
+      * address: The value of `address` field contains the on-ledger address corresponding to this owner.
       * tag: The value of `tag` field is the tag value used by some cryptocurrencies to distinguish accounts contained within a singular address.
 E.g XRP Ledger's destination tag.

   * ACHAddressDetails: This is a JSON object with the following name/value pairs.